rootstrap/blog/content/How to Make My First Gem - Timothy Peraza.md

 However, it's not uncommon for developers to not know where to begin, or where a gem is created in the first place.
 It's also not uncommon for a developer to feel like this would be a difficult and complicated task.
 For that reason, the aim of this article is to explain how to develop your first gem, and also take a look at the different components involved.

-Here at Rootstrap, we are very interested in being reconized in the open source world.
-For that reason, we have been working in this topic for some time, making libraries for diferents languages and frameworks and making them visible with blogs and posts in social media.
-In particular, we made [rsgem](https://github.com/rootstrap/rsgem), a gem which generates a base project to make a gem, in which one this article is based on.
+Here at Rootstrap, we are very interested in being part of the open-source world.
+For that reason, we have been working on this topic for some time, by making libraries for different languages/frameworks, and also making them visible to the public.
+For example, we made [rsgem](https://github.com/rootstrap/rsgem), a gem that allows you to generate a base project to create a gem, on which this article is based.

 ## Starting The Gem